HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Sass

 While analyzing CSS code tells us what CSS developers *are* doing, looking at preprocessor code can tell us a bit about what CSS developers *want* to be doing, but *can't*, which in some ways is more interesting.
-We used CSS files with sourcemaps to extract and analyze SCSS stylesheets in the wild.
+We used CSS files with sourcemaps to extract and analyze SCSS style sheets in the wild.
 We chose to look at SCSS because it is the most popular preprocessing syntax, based on our analysis of sourcemaps.

 We've known for a while that developers need color modification functions and are working on them in [CSS Color 5](https://drafts.csswg.org/css-color-5/).
 However, analyzing SCSS function calls gives us hard data to prove just how necessary color modification functions are, and also tells us *which* types of color modifications are most commonly needed.

 Overall, over one third of all Sass function calls are to modify colors or extract color components.
 Virtually all color modifications we found were rather simple. **Half** were to make colors darker.
 In fact, `darken()` was the most popular Sass function call overall, used even more than the generic `if()`!
 It appears that a common strategy is to define bright core colors, and use `darken()` to create darker variations.
 The opposite, making them lighter, is less common, with only 5% of function calls being `lighten()`, though that was still the 6th most popular function overall.
 Functions that change the alpha channel were about 4% of overall function calls and mixing colors makes up 3.5% of all function calls.
 Other types of color modifications such as adjusting hue, saturation, red/green/blue channels, or the more complex `adjust-color()` were used very sparingly.

 {{ figure_markup(
   image="most-popupular-sass-function-calls.png",